ArnaudL66/Entrepot/README.md

 The goal was to control and organize several robots handling a warehouse ( entrepôt in french ).

-I succeded to simulate several robots having to colect and drop items without colliding each other thanks to mutex and semaphores for resource conflicts.
+I succeded to simulate several robots having to collect and drop items without colliding each other thanks to mutex and semaphores for resource conflicts.